EPA Will Exercise Enforcement Discretion in Certain Circumstances

 “Essential critical infrastructure” industries may be able to negotiate a short-term “No Action Assurance,” with certain conditions.
 The Cybersecurity and Infrastructure Security Agency (CISA) of the Department of Homeland Security released a non-exhaustive list of “essential critical infrastructure” on March 19, 2020, to help guide state and local officials on which sectors and functions should continue during the COVID-19 pandemic and related shelter-in-place orders and social distancing recommendations.
 The list includes workers in Critical Manufacturing, Healthcare, Chemical, Pharmaceutical, and Energy industries.

 EPA is continuing to evaluate the pandemic and its potential impacts and may provide additional guidance addressing enforcement and compliance as the need arises.
 We anticipate that states that have been delegated enforcement of federal environmental programs will feel compelled to follow EPA’s lead, and even EPA points out that it will take the COVID-19 pandemic into consideration in any review of a state compliance and enforcement program.
 Texas is a notable example of a state following EPA’s lead.
 Companies should be aware, however, that some state environmental agencies appear so far to be charting their own course with respect to enforcement discretion.
-For example, Pennsylvania and Arizona have made statements indicating that they expect continued compliance during the pandemic.
+For example, Pennsylvania made a statement indicating that they expect continued compliance during the pandemic.

 As we await further guidance and pronouncements from federal and state officials, Ballard Spahr attorneys can assist companies in strategizing any anticipated noncompliance and communications with enforcement agencies.